mcculloughembedded/blog/src/content/blog/prg-three-core-ideas-in-tdd.md

 When I first tried TDD in a real world scenario, I fell for what is probably the most common TDD trap.
 I tested the internal implementation of my code.
 This not only makes the tests fragile, it also takes away the benefit of having the tests drive the interface.
-When I started testing outcomes and not implementations, I found I would reguarly stop and consider if the interface was sensible.
+When I started testing outcomes and not implementations, I found I would regularly stop and consider if the interface was sensible.
-I did this because the tests forced me to consider what role the bit of code under tests was playing.
+I did this because the tests forced me to consider what role the bit of code under test was playing.
 The tests drove the interface.

 Tests drive the interface by forcing the programmer to use it at every step.